stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-And finally the matrix is constructed from the translation and rotation components as before:
+And the view transformation matrix is constructed from the translation and rotation components as before:

 ```java
 // Build translation component